 Childbirth and Family Education

 Congratulations!
 You're planning for a baby.
 Our focus is family-centered care.
 The definition of family is up to you — from support partner to grandparents.
 Pregnancy is a journey and along the way there are many questions and it is natural to experience some uncertainty.
 Most physicians and midwives strongly encourage their patients to attend childbirth education classes.
-The childbirth and family education classes offered at The Nebraska Medical Center are taught by experienced registered nurses and certified childbirth educators.
+The childbirth and family education classes offered at Nebraska Medicine are taught by experienced registered nurses and certified childbirth educators.

 This class is designed to prepare new mothers and their support person for the birth process.
 Evening and Saturday sessions are available.
 A variety of topics are covered in this class, including: